zmfrew/blogz/README.md

 ## Description
 Blogz is a web applicatoin that persists and allows users to create accounts, log in, write blogs, and view other user's blogs.
-Blogz uses Flask, SQLAlechemy, and
+Blogz utilizes Flask, SQLAlechemy, and retrieves data.

-retrieves data In this assignment, we'll refactor and expand our codebase to make this a multi-user blog site.
-We'll add authentication, so that users have to log in to create posts.
-Additionally, users will have their own blogs page, and visitors will be able to view blogs by author, or they can view all blog posts on the site by all authors.
-And we'll still maintain the ability to view an individual blog entry by itself.

 ## What I Learned